How to balance work-life during cancer treatment

 Being diagnosed with cancer doesn’t just affect your health; it disrupts your life.
-Treatments like chemotherapy can be time consuming and cause physical side effects, which make it difficult to maintain your usual daily routines.
+Treatments like chemotherapy can be time-consuming and cause physical side effects such as hair loss.
+You may find it difficult to maintain your usual daily routines and keep things normal.

 One aspect of cancer sufferers’ lives that is most affected, and can cause a great deal of stress and anxiety, is work.